E-Randz/NC-News-FE/README.md

 ## Acknowledgments

-* Thank you to all the lovely people at Northcoders who helped throughout this project. -->
+* Thank you to the lovely team at Northcoders.